robmarkcole/HASS-circuitpython-air-quality-sensor-node/README.md

     print((bme680.temperature, bme680.humidity))
     time.sleep(2)
 ```
+For some reason, after having worked fine for several hours, I started getting an exception `RuntimeError: SDA or SCL needs a pull up` so have removed the BME.

 ### PMS5003 laser air sensor
 This sensor and accompanying Circuitpython code is on the Adafruit website [here](https://learn.adafruit.com/pm25-air-quality-sensor).
 For more links see [here](https://github.com/OxygenLithium/Pollutant-Mapping).
 Basic usage is a bit more involved than the BME, as there are several checks on the data: